Anuragupperwal2/haktoberfest20/README.md

 # Haktoberfest20
-Add a contributers list and a random mathematical function.
+//Add a contributers list and a random mathematical function.
+DONE